agilexrm-docs/docs/guides/common/JavaScriptExtensions.md

 ### Moving forward and backwards

-In a defined process, we could move through its different stages using the “Next” and “Back” buttons.
+In a defined process, we could move through its different stages using the *Next* and *Back* buttons.
 But we also can achieve the same results programmatically, using the DialogsEngine API.

 In order to do so, this code should be added: